 Insert the following subclauses at the end of 11.22.15

-11.22.15.2 MRG Procedures
+11.22.15.2 GCR (#686) Procedures

 11.22.15.2.1 Overview

+Groupcast with Retries (GCR (#686)) is a flexible service to improve the delivery of group addressed frames while optimizing for a range of criteria.
+GCR (#686) is an extension of DMS (11.22.15.1).
+In particular:

+A GCR (#686) agreement applies to a single group address whereas a DMS flow is defined by TCLAS information element(s) and an optional TCLAS Processing information element, and

+DMS offers multicast-to-unicast conversion only whereas GCR (#686) includes several retransmission(#961) policies and delivery methods(#2).

+DMS(#960) allows the transmission of group addressed MSDUs as individually addressed A-MSDUs and is particularly suited to low numbers of group members.
+It provides a high level of reliability but has low scalability as the efficiency decreases and delay increases proportionally to the number of group members.

-More Reliable Groupcast (MRG) is a flexible service to improve the delivery of group addressed frames while optimizing for a range of criteria.
-MRG is an enhanced yet constrained extension of DMS.
-In particular, a) an MRG agreement applies to a single group address whereas a DMS flow is defined by TCLAS information element(s) and an optional TCLAS Processing information element, and b) DMS offers multicast-to-unicast conversion only whereas MRG includes a superset of Ack policies and Power Management modes.
-MRG employs the DMS Request and DMS Response elements modified by MRG Request and Response subelements respectively for administering the set up and tear down of MRG services between an AP and non-AP STAs.
-The DMS procedures and state machine of 11.22.15.1 shall apply to MRG with the extensions and constraints specific to MRG described below in 11.22.15.2.2 to 11.22.15.2.7.
+GCR (#686) employs the DMS Request and DMS Response elements with the addition of GCR Request and GCR Response subelements respectively for administering the set up and tear down of GCR (#686) services between an AP and non-AP STAs.
+The DMS procedures and state machine of 11.22.15.1 shall apply to GCR (#686) with the extensions and constraints specific to GCR (#686) described below in 11.22.15.2.2 to 11.22.15.2.7.

-MRG defines two additional Ack policies for group addressed frames, in addition to the mechanisms defined in 9.2.7 (labeled “No-Ack/No-Retry” or “non-MRG”), and 11.22.15.2.1 (labeled MRG-DMS):
+GCR (#686) defines two additional retransmission(#961) policies for group addressed frames, in addition to the mechanisms defined in 9.2.7 (labeled “No-Ack/No-Retry” or “non-GCR (#686)”), and 11.22.15.1(#588) (labeled (#960)DMS):

-MRG-Unsolicited-Retry

-MRG-Block-Ack

-MRG-DMS allows the transmission of group addressed MSDUs as individually addressed A-MSDUs.
-It has low efficiency and scalability, and high delay (if multiple group members) and high reliability.
-MRG-Unsolicited-Retry allows unsolicited retries.
-It has moderate delay, efficiency and reliability, and high scalability.
-MRG-Block-Ack extends the BA mechanism to group addresses.
-MRG-Block-Ack has moderate delay, high efficiency, scalability, and reliability.

-Two Power Management modes for group addressed frames are defined in MRG:
+GCR (#686)-Unsolicited-Retry

+GCR (#686)-Block-Ack.

+(#773)(#774)When using the GCR-Unsolicited-Retry(#686) delivery method for a group address, the AP retransmits an MSDU one or more times to increase the probability of correct reception at STAs that are listening to this group address.
+The decision to retransmit these MSDUs is implementation dependant.
+GCR-Unsolicited-Retry(#686) is particularly suited to use with large numbers of group members as it has moderate delay, efficiency and reliability, but high scalability.

+(#733)The GCR-Block-Ack (#686) delivery method extends the block acknowledgement mechanism to group addressed frames.
+The AP initiates block Ack agreements with each associated STA that supports GCR-Block-Ack (#686) for a particular group address.
+Once this block Ack agreement is in place, the AP regularly sends Block Ack Request frames to these STAs to ascertain the reception status of MSDUs related to this group address, as described in 9.10.10.
+This allows the AP to discover MSDUs that have failed to be received and to schedule their retransmission.
+GCR-Block-Ack(#686) is particularly suited to use with moderate numbers of group members as it has moderate delay, high efficiency, moderate scalability and reliability.

+The GCR(#686) service has two delivery methods(#2) for group addressed frames(#962):

-As per 11.2.1 (labeled “All-Active/Any-PS”) or FMS (see 11.2.1.4a) (collectively labeled “non-MRG-SP”)
+As per 11.2.1 ( “Active-PS(#187)”) or FMS (see 11.2.1.4a) (collectively labeled “non-GCR-SP (#686)”)

-MRG-SP (see 11.22.15.2.7)
+GCR-SP (#686) (see 11.22.15.2.7).

-MRG-SP transmits MRG group addressed frames via EDCA at scheduled Service Periods.
-Compared to non-MRG-SP, MRG-SP has lower delay and jitter and moderate power savings.
+GCR-SP (#686) transmits GCR (#686) group addressed frames (#589)at regular intervals(#589).
+Compared to non-GCR-SP (#686), GCR-SP (#686) has lower delay and jitter and moderate power savings.